-To say the least, our seemingly endless quarantine has made life extremely difficult for many businesses, but just inconvenient for a lot of us.
+Keeping our beards well-groomed has never been more difficult.
+To say the least, our seemingly endless quarantine has made life extremely difficult for many businesses, and quite inconvenient for a lot of us.
 Our neighborhood barbers have lost their livelihoods until things open up again — while the rest of us just work from home watching our coiffures and bristles slowly grow out of control.
-Some of us have opted for home styling, maybe shaving it all down for a clean modern James McAvoy-in-Split kind of look.
+Some of us have opted for home styling, maybe shaving it all down for a clean modern James-McAvoy-in-Split kind of look.
 Others have chosen to take full advantage of the shutdown to allow their fur to achieve maximum effect and length.
-Of course the problem with all that growth is that a lot of us are also now facing curly and unruly pelts that are in bad need of assistance.
-Take a quick look through YouTube channels dedicated to beard maintenance, and you’ll find postings both praising and decrying the benefits of beard straightening tools.
+Of course, the problem with all that growth is that a lot of us are also now facing curly and unruly pelts that are in bad need of assistance.
+Take a quick look through YouTube channels dedicated to beard maintenance, and you’ll find postings both praising and decrying the benefits of beard-straightening tools.
 For a little guidance on the heated topic, we spoke to some beard care experts.

 Adam Reyes is the owner of Virile Barber and Shop, with four locations in New Jersey, including two in his hometown of Jersey City.
 They make up a bedroom community of beards of all shapes and sizes.
 Reyes grew up in the business, pursuing a career as a musician for a while before being drawn back to his grandfather’s and mother’s profession.

 “I first started using straighteners in the shop for both hair and beards,” Reyes tells The Manual.
 “A lot of guys have a wave in their hair, but still want a straighter look.
 While I can use a flat iron to get the same effect, it’s easier to use one of these to straighten around the curves and angles of the head.
 For somebody who wants a tame, straight beard, these tools work well.”